John Wesley Hardin: Death

 An El Paso lawman, John Selman Jr., arrested Hardin's acquaintance and part-time prostitute, the "widow" M'Rose (or Mroz), for "brandishing a gun in public".
 Hardin confronted Selman and the two men argued.
 Some accounts state that Hardin pistol-whipped the younger man.
 Selman's 56-year-old father, Constable John Selman Sr. (himself a notorious gunman and former outlaw), approached Hardin on the afternoon of August 19, 1895, and the two men exchanged heated words.

-That night, Hardin went to the Acme Saloon where he began playing dice; his last words were "Four Sixes to Beat".
-Shortly before midnight, Selman Sr. entered the saloon, walked up to Hardin from behind, and shot him in the head, killing him instantly.
+That night, Hardin went to the Acme Saloon where he began playing dice; his last words were "Four sixes to beat".
+Shortly before midnight, Selman Sr. entered the saloon, walked up to Hardin from behind, and shot him in the head, killing him instantly with a Colt .45 #141805.
 As Hardin lay on the floor, Selman fired three more shots into him.
+Hardin's hand was on the handle of his holstered pistol, a Smith and Wesson Frontier Model .44-40 #352.
+Hardin is also alleged to have had a second pistol, a 4 3/4-inch barreled, .45 caliber 1873 Colt Single Action Army.
 Hardin was buried the following day in Concordia Cemetery, in El Paso.

 Selman Sr. was arrested for murder and stood trial.
 He claimed self-defense, stating that he witnessed Hardin attempting to draw his pistol upon seeing him enter the saloon, and a hung jury resulted in his being released on bond, pending a retrial.
 However, before the retrial could be organized Selman was killed in a shootout with US Marshal George Scarborough on April 6, 1896, during an argument following a card game.

 Reburial controversy

 A century later, on August 27, 1995, there was a confrontation between two groups at the site of Hardin's grave.
 One group, representing several of Hardin's great-grandchildren, sought to relocate his body to Nixon, Texas, to be interred next to the grave of his first wife, Jane.
 The other group, consisting of locals from El Paso, sought to prevent the move.
 At the cemetery, the group representing Hardin's descendants presented a disinterment permit for the body, while the El Pasoans presented a court order prohibiting its removal.
 Both sides accused the other parties of seeking the tourist revenue generated by the location of the body.
-A subsequent lawsuit ruled in favor of keeping the body in El Paso.
+A subsequent lawsuit ruled in favor of keeping the body in El Paso, which was reversed on appeal, but his remains were never moved.